There are three types of I. C. Engines used on fork lift trucks although one of these is only used very rarely.

 Some truck manufactures use their own manufactured engines whilst others buy them in from companies such as Perkins Engines and the like.

 One problem with diesels not generally mentioned is that they give off large amounts of sulphur.
 This means that they should not be used in confined spaces and if they have to be, a full risk assessment should be carried out first.
 In an effort to overcome this problem some trucks are fitted with LP Gas engines but they are far from non toxic as explained below.

 Liquefied petroleum gas engines

-Based on conventional internal combustion engines these burn a lot cleaner than diesels although they also should not be used in confined spaces as they give off quantities of nitrous oxide which is of course, toxic.
+Based on conventional I. C. Engines these burn a lot cleaner than diesels although they also should not be used in confined spaces as they give off quantities of nitrous oxide which is of course, toxic.
 The term 'clean' really refers to the visible exhaust gasses which are infinitely cleaner than those from a diesel and as such may sometimes be used where products would otherwise be contaminated such as some types of food handling.